idky137/regchest_command/README.md

 # regchest_command

-Zingolib command library to build scenarios.
+Zingolib command library for building scenarios.

 Symlink zcashd, zcash-cli and lightwalletd binaries to regchest/bin/ before use.

-Examples in tests/usage_examples.rs:
+Examples in tests/usage_examples.rs.